CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Experimental Setup

 We implement CRISLoc using TPlink TL-WR885N as routers and Nexus 5 as mobile devices.
 The whole system works at 2.4 GHz with the bandwidth of 20MHz.
 Moreover, we select a relative empty channel to avoid the interference from adjacent traffic.\\

 \textbf{RSS}.
 We develope an Android application to extract RSS from multiple APs simultaneously with an interface provided by Android Studio.
-The extracted RSS is represented by decibels, ranging from -100 to 0 dB.
-For those routers whose signals are too weak to be detected by our android APP, we set RSS as a minimum value -100 dB by default.\\
+The extracted RSS is represented by decibels, ranging from -100 to 0 dBm.
+For those routers whose signals are too weak to be detected by our android APP, we set RSS as a minimum value -100 dBm by default.\\

 \textbf{CSI}.
 Nexus 5 with Nexmon\cite{nexmon:project} installed overhears frames transmitted by the router and extracts the CSI from the router to the Nexus 5, approximately up to 100 frames per second.
 The rate decreases as the distance between Nexus 5 and router increases.
 As for the cases that the routers and the smartphones are so far apart that the frames cannot be caught, we set CSI as 0 in every subcarrier.\\